Qu-DOS/Benchmarking-TN-v-QC/README.md

 ```
 Here, $|\psi_0\rangle$ is the initial state, $\Delta_t$ is some timestep and $r$ is the number of trotter steps.
 It is important to note that for the Ising we are performing a first-order Trotter-type evolution; in other words, in each Trotter step we perform all the $ZZ$ rotations before applying the $X$ rotations.
 Similarly, for the Kitaev model we perform all $XX$ rotations, followed by $YY$ then finally the $ZZ$ and $Z$ rotations.
 This contrasts with the random XXX model, where we perform each two-body evolution based on the lexicographic ordering of the lattice bonds, rather than grouping the rotations into sets of $XX$, $YY$ and $ZZ$.
 For example, the randomisation may make enforce us to perform a $ZZ$ rotation on qubits (1,2) followed by a $YY$ rotation on qubits (1,5) followed by a $XX$ rotation on qubits (2,3), etc.

+For the Kitaev Hamiltonian, we define the model on a ladder of 5 plaquettes (22 sites), with $J=1$, $hz=0.001$ and $\Delta_t=0.1$.
+For the Kitaev simulations we measure the total magnetisation (normalised), the nearest neighbour, the furthest neighbour correlator, and the sum of correlators on every bond (also normalised).

+For each model, we compare statevector simulation with finite shots, Pauli Propagation at different minimum coefficient thresholds, tensor networks at different bond dimensions and quantum hardware implementations.
+Our results are shown in the figure above.

 ### Kitaev resources

 ![alt text](plots/kitaev_resources.png?raw=true)

+As a further comparison, we record the resources (time and memory) used for the different simulation methods, and these results are shown in the above figure.
+Focusing on Pauli Propagation, we generally see an exponential increase in both time and memory as the number of Trotter steps increases.
+Increasing the depth of the evolution circuit increases the number of Pauli strings created within the Heisenberg evolution of the observable, resulting in a propagation taking increasing spatial and temporal resources.

+For the given system size, the Kitaev model was simulable with Pauli propagation with the default minimum coefficient threshold $10^{-10}$, but the memory estimates at a large number of Trotter steps (over 10 GB) suggests that the limit for near-exact Pauli Propagation simulation may have been reached.
+Indeed, for the Kitaev model with an extra plaquette (28 sites), using the default $10^{-10}$ threshold also gives rise to an "out of memory" error.